The 20 Best Movement Disorders Doctors Near Me

 Offers Telehealth

-Mark Lew is a Neurologist in Los Angeles, California.
+Mark Lew is a Neurologist practicing medicine in Los Angeles, California.
 Dr. Lew is rated as an Elite provider by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Focal Dystonia.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Focal Dystonia.

 Distinguished in Movement Disorders